Need to talk? Call 1800 882 436.

 What is my midwife's role during pregnancy?

-Your midwife will usually:
+During pregnancy, your midwife will usually:

-Your midwife's role during labour and birth
+What is my midwife's role during labour and birth?

 • give you information, encouragement and emotional support